Wednesday, 13 March 2013

 In fact, the uses of this combination cot and step-ladder are infinite.
 It seems to be an article that no well-regulated family can do without.

-Perhaps, just like this invention, it is little wonder that Mr Carter’s bed was not an overnight success, being no doubt considered by some as the height of sheer insanity - for at the appointed hour, after the sound of ringing bells to wake the 'modern' sleeper, an automated mattress tipped and flung the poor wretch into a bath of cold water - refreshed and restored for a brand new day!
+Perhaps, much like this invention, it really is little wonder that Mr Carter’s bed was not an overnight success, being no doubt considered by some as the height of sheer insanity - for at the appointed hour of alarm, after the sound of ringing bells to wake the 'modern' sleeper, an automated mattress tipped and flung the poor wretch from his bed to a bath of cold water - supposedly refreshed and restored for the brand new day ahead!
 Even so, the Hyde Park demonstrations proved to be very popular, resulting in much laughter – and one very wet, cold and miserable man who’d been employed to show ‘the works’.

-Another Victorian bath time invention was most philanthropic in its stated intention of increasing the health of invalids, all those of fragile constitutions, and not forgetting children (though only the latter could truly have appreciated the full excitement and thrill of the ride - excepting those adventurers who might use it instead of a barrel when careering over waterfalls).
-The VV simply cannot understand how such a remarkable enterprise failed to win over English hearts and minds, for who could fail to be enticed by the prospect of having a Seaside At Home, where The “NIAGARA” WAVE AND ROCKING BATH promised –
+Another Victorian bath time invention advertised the stated intention of increasing the health of invalids: not forgetting children of fragile constitutions.
+And no doubt it was the children who fully appreciated the thrill of the Niagara rocking bath.
+Then again it might have come in rather handy if used for training purposes by those brave Victorian adventurers who careered over waterfalls in barrels.
+The VV simply cannot understand how such a remarkable enterprise failed to win over English hearts and minds - for who could fail to be enticed by the prospect of having a Seaside At Home, when the “NIAGARA” WAVE AND ROCKING BATH promised the following –

 A TREAT never experienced before.
 Gives the FULLEST ILLUSION of a Sea or River Bath.
 ABSOLUTELY no water splashing in the room.
 ONLY 3 pails of hot or cold water required.
 Keeps the blood in ACTIVE circulation.
 STRONGLY made of tinned steel, and ARTISTICALLY enamelled.
 Will last a lifetime.

-And should that model not appeal, appearing a little too masculine, then why not send off instead for this version, named THE NAUTILUS, though - and the reason eludes the VV, finding it hard to differentiate between the two illustrations shown - it does come with a heftier price tag.
+And should that model not appeal, appearing a little too masculine, then why not send off for this version instead which went by the name of THE NAUTILUS, though - and the reason eludes the VV, who cannot differentiate between the two illustrations shown - it does come with a heftier price tag.

 With thanks to Lee Jackson of VictorianLondon.org for these wonderful NAUTILUS advertisements - and for making the VV smile.